rambotech/BOG.Framework/README.md

   as a class to store user settings for a desktop application, outside of the app.config architecture.

 ###StringEx
-  Some useful string methods, like search and replace with wildcards, currency formatting, and placeholder replacement.
+  Some useful string methods, like search and replace with wildcards, currency formatting, filtering (include and exclude), and placeholder replacement.